Hufffman/juliet-test-suite-c/README.md

 # Juliet Test Suite for C/C++

 This is the Juliet Test Suite for C/C++ version 1.3 from https://samate.nist.gov/SARD/testsuite.php augmented with a build system for Unix-like OSes that supports automatically building test cases into individual executables and running those tests.
 The build system originally provided with the test suite supports building all test cases for a particular [CWE](https://cwe.mitre.org/) into a monolithic executable.
-Building individual test cases supports the evaluation of projects like [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) that facilitate memory safety for C/C++ programs at runtime.
+Building individual test cases supports the evaluation of projects like ASan that facilitate memory safety for C/C++ programs at runtime.

 Testcases are organized by CWE in the `testcases` subdirectory. `juliet.py` is the main script that supports building and running individual test cases - individual CWEs or the entire test suite can be targeted.
 To build executables, `juliet.py` copies `CMakeLists.txt` into the directories for targeted CWEs and runs cmake followed by make.
 Output appears by default in a `bin` subdirectory.
 Each targeted CWE has a `bin/CWEXXX` directory that is further divided into `bin/CWEXXX/good` and `bin/CWEXXX/bad` subdirectories.
 For each test case, a "good" binary that does not contain the error is built and placed into the good subdirectory and a "bad" binary that contains the error is built and placed into the bad subdirectory.